MySQL

 Reuse an existing catalog

-Starting with VVR 11.5, you can directly reference a built-in MySQL catalog from the Catalogs page in a Flink CDC data ingestion job, eliminating the need to manually configure connection properties.
+Starting from VVR 11.5, you can directly reference a built-in MySQL catalog created on the Data Management page in a Flink CDC data ingestion job.
+This reduces the manual effort of writing connection properties.

 source: